Powered by

 "I received instructions to wait until TI (Town Inspector) Saab comes, who later lodged a case against me.
 My bus was seized..., I was sentenced two years in prison."

-Following these events, Hasan made an appeal to the sessions court and was subsequently sentenced to one-year imprisonment.
+Following these events, Hasan appealed to the sessions court and was subsequently sentenced to one year of imprisonment.
 After spending 56 days in Gauharganj jail, he recently secured bail from the Jabalpur High Court.

 Nawaz says, “If we go to jail for 10 years, our children will be forced to beg on the streets.”